-This page is a bibliography of scholarly work discussing and documenting Classical receptions in African-American thought and literature as well as important primary sources in this field.
-It is and will probably long remain a work in progress.
-If you see anything that is missing and should be included, please let me know in the comments section or via email at email@example.com
+This page is a bibliography of scholarly works that in some way contribute to or play a role in the conversation about African American reception of the Classics.
+It is and will for some time remain a work in progress.
+If you see anything that is missing and should be included, please let me know in the comments section or via email at firstname.lastname@example.org.

 Books and Book Chapters